telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 ### Exporting

-The **Export** context menu option allows you to export the captured traffic in various formats such as SAZ (Fiddler Archive), HTTPArchive, WCAT, MeddlerScript, cURLScript, and more.
+The **Export** context menu option allows you to export the selected sessions in various formats such as SAZ (Fiddler Archive), HTTPArchive, WCAT, MeddlerScript, cURLScript, and more.

-- **Selected sessions**&mdash;Saves and shares all selected sessions.

-- **Unselected sessions**&mdash;Saves and shares all unselected sessions.

-- **All Sessions**&mdash;Saves and shares all captured traffic.

 ### Sharing

-The **Share** context menu option enables the sharing of sessions.
+The **Share** context menu option enables the sharing of selected sessions.
 Before any session is shared, it is saved as an entry in the save **Sessions** tree.
 Then, the threshold can be transmitted through email.

-- **Selected sessions**&mdash;Saves and shares all selected sessions.

-- **Unselected sessions**&mdash;Saves and shares all unselected sessions.

-- **All Sessions**&mdash;Saves and shares all captured traffic.

-All options will initially display a **Save** and then a **Share** prompt window.
+The option initially displays a **Save** and then a **Share** prompt window.

 1. Select the sessions, open the context menu, and click the **Share** option.